Quantum Enhancement in Dark Matter Detection with Quantum Computation: Conclusions and discussion

 \section{Conclusions and discussion}

 We present a signal enhancement method for the DM detection experiment using qubits proposed in our earlier work~\cite{Chen:2022quj}.
 Employing a tailored kernel of a quantum circuit, the signal rate can be made proportional to $n_{\rm q}^2$ as opposed to $n_{\rm q}$, reflecting the nature of quantum interference.
 We have provided a specific example of the circuit (see Fig.\ \ref{fig:circuit}) that realizes such an enhancement.
-The circuit is feasible with the architecture of a 1-dimensional chain of qubits, and found to be fault-tolerant against the de-phasing noise.
+The circuit is feasible with the architecture of a one-dimensional chain of qubits, and found to be fault tolerant against the de-phasing noise.

 One of the promising candidate platforms to host such an experiment is the superconducting quantum computer with an array of transmon qubits, as discussed in Ref.\ \cite{Chen:2022quj}.
 While it allows probing the unexplored parameter region of hidden photon DM even without the proposed quantum enhancement, a significant improvement is expected with the enhancement.
-With the canonical transmon parameters and dark count rates adopted in Ref.~\cite{Chen:2022quj} ($0.1\ \%\times n_{\rm q}$), we may probe the kinetic mixing $\epsilon$ down to $\epsilon \sim 10^{-14}$ ($10^{-15}$) with $10$ ($100$) qubits.
+With the current best superconducting qubit technology, a longitudinal coherence time of $\tau_{\rm q}\sim 1\ {\rm ms}$ and a two-qubit gate error rate of $\sim 0.5\ \%$ are achieved.
+Given that the coherence time of the entangled $n_{\rm q}$-qubit system scales as $\sim \tau_{\rm q}/n_{\rm q}$ and that the DM coherence time is $\tau_{\rm DM}\sim 0.1\ {\rm ms}$ for the case of our interest, we may use $n_{\rm q}\sim 10$ entangled qubits with satisfying $\tau_{\rm DM}\lesssim\tau_{\rm q}/n_{\rm q}$.
+The two-qubit gate error rate defines the level of dark count.
+Assuming $n_{\rm q}=10$, a two-qubit gate error rate of $0.5\ \%$, and other circuit parameters adopted in Ref.\ \cite{Chen:2022quj}, $\epsilon$ down to $O(10^{-13})$ can be probed with the proposed entanglement scheme.
+To go further, improvements are required in the coherence time of the qubits and also in gate fidelities (particularly for two-qubit gates like CNOT).
+The requirements above are shared with the future fault-tolerant quantum computers (FTQCs), and hence we expect that the technical challenges will be significantly lowered on the way towards FTQCs being realized.
+Assuming that $\tau_{\rm q}=10\ {\rm ms}$ and a two-qubit gate error rate of $0.1\ \%$ can be realized, the sensitivity reaches $\epsilon$ down to $O(10^{-14})$ using $n_{\rm q} \sim 100$.
+These specifications can be further improved, and the gain is open-ended.

 Towards the practical implementation, one challenge may be that the qubit frequencies have to be aligned to the DM mass within their intrinsic widths, and be able to scan over multiple-GHz range.
 Since this is a highly anomalous configuration for quantum computers to operate, it is not likely possible to experiment in a parasitic manner during normal operation.
 However, with a frequency tunable computer (e.g., Google Sycamore~\cite{arute2019quantum}) the frequency alignment and the scan are technically feasible.